dnc1994/MiniJavaCF/doc/report.md

 ### Thoughts

 - This project is much fun.
-- Tweaking grammar to make parsing easier is where magic happens.
+- **Tweaking grammar to make parsing easier is where magic happens**.
 - Designing the scope tree and the three passes of semantic analysis is a good way to improve OOP skills.
-- If possible, one is definitely going to gain more by building a complete compiler!
+- If possible, one is definitely going to gain more by **building a complete compiler**!